jusx/really-simple/README.md

 With the above pages, the menu items "About" and "Archives" will be rendered.

 ### Layouts
 Really Simple comes with a simple layout for archives.
-Just include `layout: archives` front matter in your pages.
+Just include `layout: archives` in the front matter of your archive page [like this](https://raw.githubusercontent.com/jusx/really-simple/master/pages/archives.md).

 ## Philosophy